Top Ten Tax Tips Before the Year Ends

-- Now that youve registered for conferences, take the time now to book your airfare, the deduct it as travel expense.
-Travel expenses include air fare, hotel rooms, and car rentals.
+- Now that you've registered for conferences, take the time now to book your airfare, the deduct it as a travel expense.
+Travel expenses include airfare, hotel rooms, and car rentals.
 You can also deduct 50 percent of the costs for entertainment and meals that are a business expense.

 - With the downturn in the economy, many charities are seeing an increase in need with a decrease in contributions.
 Make a holiday contribution from your company to your favorite charity or charities.
 Not only will you be helping people in need and fostering a spirit of goodwill in the name of your company, but charitable contributions are tax deductible.

 - If you can, prepay recurring business expenses now.
 Consider prepaying rent for a couple months in January, or see if you can prepay your property insurance bill.
 Other recurring expenses you might be able to prepay include Januarys cell phone or car insurance.
 If you pay these expenses by check, send them by registered or certified mail so you have proof that they were mailed by the end of 2008.